ArtemNerhiiko/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 Cosmic velocities increase with the mass of the central body and decrease with distance from its center.
 They are foundational to space mission design and orbital mechanics.

+## 3. Calculating and visualize these velocities for different celestial bodies like Earth, Mars adn Jupyter.